 Proprietary software has existed since the 1970s, but it wasn’t always possible to create a business out of selling software.
 Software started out outside the laws of copyright when developers would share updates and bug fixes.
 Since software became subject to copyright, it has left developers and users divided between two camps: whether software should be developing using the opensource model or the proprietary model.

-This complete guide takes you through all you need to know about proprietary software, including how it came about, the advantages and disadvantages and the best software packages on the market in 2020.
+This complete guide takes you through all you need to know about proprietary software, including how it came about, the advantages and disadvantages and some of the most popular software packages on the market.
 Get up to speed in the following sections:

 - What is proprietary software?